A Scout is...

 Cub Scouts meet 3 times a month.
 This includes their own Cub rank’s den meetings (twice monthly; typically 6:00-7:30 p.m. in the STM Scout House) and an all-rank pack meeting (monthly; 7:00-8:30 p.m. in STM’s Prinster Hall).
 The master calendar is published at the beginning of the summer with all the meetings and major activities.

-Brand new Tigers must complete the youth application AND his parent must complete the adult application.
+Brand new Lions and Tigers must complete the youth application AND his parent must complete the adult application.

 Can I drop off my Scout at the Den Meetings?

 We highly encourage parents to stay and help with the activities.
-Tigers (1st graders) must be supervised by a Tiger Adult Partner (e.g. parent, grandparent, or older sibling) at all meetings and activities.
+Lions (kindergartners) and Tigers (1st graders) must be supervised by an Adult Partner (e.g. parent, grandparent, or older sibling over 18 years old) at all meetings and activities.

 Can siblings (brothers and sisters) attend meetings?
 How about other events and campouts?